Get insider access

 1. Best Dolby Atmos Soundbar

 This soundbar stands out from the crowd thanks to its wide array of sound enhancement features, including room correction, which optimizes the audio reproduction based on your room's unique acoustics.
 If you prefer to adjust the sound manually, there's even a 7-band graphic EQ on hand.
-You can also check out other premium Dolby Atmos models like the Sonos Ultimate Immersive Set with Arc and the Bose Smart Soundbar 900 with Speakers + Bass Module, which are handy if you already own products in their respective ecosystems.
+You can also check out other premium Dolby Atmos models like the Sonos Ultimate Immersive Set with Arc Ultra and the Bose Smart Soundbar 900 with Speakers + Bass Module, which are handy if you already own products in their respective ecosystems.
 Both offer better stereo soundstage performances but don't have as many customization tools as the Samsung model.
 As a result, the Samsung reigns as the better pick overall.

 See our review